danbernau/danbernau.github.io/index.md

 ## About Me
 <!---<a href="http://www.ucsc.edu/" target="_blank"><img src="images/ucsc.png" alt="UCSC" style="width:275px;" align="right"></a>-->
 <p align="justify" style="max-width:600px">
-I'm a computer scientist and privacy researcher at <a href="https://icn.sap.com/" target="_blank">SAP</a> in Karlsruhe, Germany.
-I hold a pan-european <a href="https://eit.europa.eu/" target="_blank">EIT</a> master's degree from <a href="http://www.tu-berlin.de" target="_blank">Technical University of Berlin</a> and <a href="https://www.univ-rennes1.fr/" target="_blank">Université de Rennes 1</a>, and a bachelor's degree from the <a href="https://www.hs-lu.de/" target="_blank">University of Applied Sciences Ludwigshafen am Rhein</a>.
-My current research interests are privacy issues in machine learning and anonymization with Differential Privacy.<br>
+I'm a security and privacy architect at <a href="https://icn.sap.com/" target="_blank">SAP</a> in Walldorf, Germany.
+I hold a PhD in information security from the  <a href="https://www.sec.uni-stuttgart.de/" target="_blank">University of Stuttgart</a> and a pan-european <a href="https://eit.europa.eu/" target="_blank">EIT</a> master's degree from <a href="http://www.tu-berlin.de" target="_blank">Technical University of Berlin</a> and <a href="https://www.univ-rennes1.fr/" target="_blank">Université de Rennes 1</a>.
+My current research interests are privacy enhancing technologies for machine learning and collaborative analytics, particularly anonymization with Differential Privacy.<br>
 </p>
 <!---## Research Interests-->
 <!---<p align="justify" style="max-width:600px">